-We have audited the accompanying consolidated statements of financial position of Alrov Properties and Lodgings Ltd. (hereinafter "the Company") as of December 31, 2021 and 2020 and the consolidated income statements, statements of comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2021.
+We have audited the accompanying consolidated statements of financial position of Alrov Properties and Lodgings Ltd. (hereinafter "the Company") as of December 31, 2022 and 2021 and the consolidated income statements, statements of comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2022.
 These financial statements are the responsibility of the Company's Board of Directors and Management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We did not audit the financial statements of certain consolidated subsidiaries whose assets included in consolidation constitute approximately 22% and 23% of total consolidated assets as of December 31, 2021 and 2020, respectively, and whose revenues included in consolidation constitute approximately 13%, 15% and 40% of total consolidated revenues for the years ended December 31, 2021, 2020 and 2019, respectively.
-Furthermore, we did not audit the financial statements of equity accounted investees the investment in which amounted to approximately NIS 543 thousand and NIS 570 thousand as of December 31, 2021 and 2020, respectively, and the Group's share in their profits (losses) amounted to approximately NIS 36 thousand, NIS (108) thousand and NIS 299 thousand for the years ended December 31, 2021, 2020 and 2019, respectively.
+We did not audit the financial statements of certain consolidated subsidiaries whose assets included in consolidation constitute approximately 19% and 22% of total consolidated assets as of December 31, 2022 and 2021, respectively, and whose revenues included in consolidation constitute approximately 18%, 13% and 15% of total consolidated revenues for the years ended December 31, 2022, 2021 and 2020, respectively.
 The financial statements of those companies were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to amounts included for those companies, is based solely on the reports of the other auditors.